Rates and Rate Groups

 1) Go to : Settings > Financial > Rates.

-• Single row - Click the row action button, and select 'edit'.
-Uncheck the 'active' box, and then save and close.
+• Single row - Click the row action button, and select 'Set as not active'.

 2) The rate is inactive and unavailable for future use.
 This will not impact any of the transactions or budget rows that are already using this rate.